mminl-de/cycleu/README.md

     - [ ] feature complete (json to struct support)
     - [ ] not leaking
 #### TODO
-- support league names with spaces
-- fix memory leaks in fetch_league and fetch_matchday
+- fix memory leaks in fetch_matchday
 - write convertion function from json timestamp to time_t
 - support offline cache
 - Find API for associations
+- add recursive modes
+- fetch league if no league is provided in fetch_matchday for orig_team

 ## cycleu
 > [!WARNING]